eclipse-openj9/openj9-docs/docs/xalwaysclassgc.md

 If you don't set this option, the default behavior is defined by [`-Xclassgc`](xclassgc.md).

-This option can be used with all OpenJ9 GC policies.
+This option can be used with all Eclipse OpenJ9&trade; GC policies.

 ## See also